Updated: Jun 5

 Transcend Class 3 V90 64GB - $56.99

-Choosing your first telescope can be a long and stressful process and we remember that feeling as if it were yesterday.
-We spent weeks scouring sources, reading articles, watching videos, and even asked other astrophotographers online for advice on what telescope to buy for deep sky imaging.
+Choosing your first telescope can be a long and stressful process.
+We remember that feeling as if it were yesterday.
+It took weeks of scouring sources, reading articles, watching videos, and even asking other astrophotographers for advice on what telescope to buy for deep-sky imaging.

-When you are first starting out, buying the wrong telescope can be a hobby-killer.
+When you are first starting out, buying the wrong telescope can be a "hobby-killer."
 What if it's too difficult to use?
 What if the image you get is not what you expected?
-What if you find it too large or too heavy in the long-term?
-All of these questions must to be addressed before spending money on what will become your new primary "lens".
+What if you find it too large or too heavy in the long term?
+All of these questions should be addressed before spending money on what will become your new primary "lens."

-Below we are going to talk about the main two types of telescopes for astrophotography: Reflectors and Refractors.
-There are other types of instruments, but we decided it was best to leave those out of this post as they aren't the best for beginners.
+Below we discuss the two types of telescopes for astrophotography: Reflectors and Refractors.
+There are other types of instruments, but we thought it best to leave those out of this post as they aren't optimal for beginners.
 Keep in mind the telescopes listed below have been chosen with astrophotography in mind, not visual.
-If observing planets and deep sky objects is going to be your primary activity, we recommend purchasing a Dobsonian telescope.
+If observing planets and deep-sky objects is your preferred activity, we recommend purchasing a Dobsonian telescope.

-Read more about the best telescopes to start astrophotography.
+Read our article about the best telescopes to start astrophotography.

 A Newtonian reflector telescope is made with two mirrors.
-The light enters the tube and hits the large primary mirror in the back of the telescope, then gets reflected onto the secondary mirror which ends up on your camera sensor.
+The light enters the tube and hits the large primary mirror in the back of the telescope, then gets reflected onto the secondary mirror which is picked up by your camera sensor.

-Fast reflector telescopes, often called astrographs, have a major set back compared to refractors: they need to be collimated often.
+Fast reflector telescopes, often called astrographs, have a major setback compared to refractors: they need to be collimated often.
 If you own one of these, expect to collimate the mirrors before every imaging session.
-Although it might sound scary for complete beginners, know that this is how we started and we made out alright.
+Although it might sound scary for beginners, this is how we started and we managed to make it out - and so can you!
 Collimating is very easy nowadays thanks to collimation accessories like laser collimators.
 You can read our tutorial and watch our video to see how we collimate our telescope with a laser in under 90 seconds.

 As you may have guessed, our first telescope was a Newtonian reflector.
-We went with the Orion 8" Astrograph f/3.9 for its fast focal ratio, its price, and its popularity.
+We went with an 8" Newtonian for its fast focal ratio, its price, and its popularity.
 We made a full review video and written post about this telescope, check them out!

 Its aperture of 8" and focal length of 803mm means that we can frame all Messier objects and many other DSO's perfectly in our camera's live view without cutting anything off.
 If you plan on purchasing a telescope like the Orion Astrograph as your first imaging telescope, you may be tempted to "upgrade" your cart with the 10" version instead.
 We almost did, but we're glad we stuck with the 8" tube and checked out.
-At the beginning deep sky astrophotography with a telescope, you most likely start by capturing the "Easy-3" deep sky objects: M31, M42, and M45.
+At the beginning of your deep-sky astrophotography with a telescope journey, you most likely will start by capturing the "Easy-3" deep-sky objects: M31, M42, and M45.

-With a 10" or larger telescope, you may lose part of the arms of the Andromeda galaxy, the outer gas of the Orion Nebula, and a few big stars from the Pleiades from your frame.
-This is why we always suggest going up to 8" but not over when deciding on you first telescope.
-You can capture grander images when you hunt for small objects!
+If you were to get the 10" or larger version of this telescope, you may lose part of the arms of the Andromeda galaxy, the outer gas of the Orion Nebula, and a few big stars from the Pleiades from your frame.
+This is because their respective focal length is higher as the aperture goes up (for example, the 10" one has a 1000mm focal length).
+That's why we suggest going up to 8" but not over if you decide to get this as your first telescope.
+You can capture great images when you hunt for small objects!